QuarkChain/ethminer/README.md

-> QuarkChain miner with OpenCL, CUDA and getWork support
+> QuarkChain Ethash miner with OpenCL, CUDA, and getWork support

 **Ethminer** is an Ethash GPU mining worker.

-I forked the Ethminer and modified the code, which can support the QuarkChain Testnet 2.0 Ethash mining.
+I forked the Ethminer and modified the code, which can support the QuarkChain mainnet Ethash mining.
-With this modified ethminer, you can mine the shards (0 ~ 3), which relies on an Ethash Proof of Work.
+With this modified ethminer, you can mine the root chain and shard chains (0 ~ 5), which relies on an Ethash Proof of Work or Proof of Staked Work.
 Noted that this version only support the getWork (Farm) mode.
 See [FAQ](#faq) for more details.